Getting Your Principal’s Support for Your Big Tech Purchase

 Too many teachers waste time looking into programs and companies that the school simply can’t fund.
 Run the idea by your principal on the fly to make sure it’s even feasible.

-You can catch them while they’re in the breakroom, on lunch or parking duty, or – if you’re lucky enough to have a principal with an open-door policy – duck into their office for a moment during your conference period.
+You can catch them while they’re in the breakroom, on lunch, or on recess duty.
+Or – if you’re lucky enough to have a principal with an open-door policy – duck into their office during your conference period.
 A quick 2-3 minute chat is all you need.

 Be honest.
 Tell them you want to run this idea by them before you spend time bringing all the pieces together.